graph schemaextension add¶

 --owner <owner>

-- The Id ID the Azure AD application that is the owner of the schema extension
+The Id of the Microsoft Entra application that is the owner of the schema extension

 -t, --targetTypes <targetTypes>